Open-Tube-Project/Open-Tube-Project/README.md

 ###

-<p align="left">OpenTube is a 3rd part YouTube client which focuses to bring YouTube to all 3 major OS platforms (OpenHarmony, Android and iOS)
+<p align="left">OpenTube is a 3rd part YouTube client that focuses on bringing YouTube to all 3 major OS platforms (OpenHarmony, Android, and iOS)
-Project will start development in 2025</p>
+The project will start development in 2025</p>

 ###